tarunb12/LLVM-Compiler/README.md

 $ make tests
 ```

-In order to run the tests, you must have clang installed.
+In order to run the tests, you must have clang installed to compile the llvm into a binary executable.

 Test inputs are read into the program, which produces its corresponding llvm file, compiled by clang into an executable, and running the executable produces the output file.

-The input files can be found directly in the tests folder, and the produced llvm, executable, and out files will be
-in the llvm, executables, and results folder respectively within tests.
+The input files can be found directly in the tests folder, and the produced llvm, executable, and out files will be in the llvm, executables, and results folder respectively within tests.

 ### Package Versions
 | Package           | Version  |